vmware/photon/docs/gce.md

-#Photon on GCE
+#Photon OS on GCE
 ## Google Compute Engine (GCE) Image background
-GCE is a service that lets user run virtual machines on Google's infrastructure.
-User can customize the virtual machine as much as they want, even can install their custom OS imsage apart from the publicly provided [images](https://cloud.google.com/compute/docs/operating-systems/).
-For any OS to be useable on GCE, it must match the Google's infrastructure needs.
+GCE is a service that lets you run virtual machines on Google's infrastructure.
+You can customize the virtual machine as much as you want, and you can even install your own custom operating system image.
+Or, you can adopt one of the public [images](https://cloud.google.com/compute/docs/operating-systems/) provided by Google.
+For any operating system to work with GCE, it must match the Google's infrastructure needs.
-Following are Google provided tools used for VM instances to behave properly.
+Google provides tools that VM instances require to work correctly on GCE:

  *   __[Google startup scripts](https://cloud.google.com/compute/docs/startupscript)__: User can provide some startup script to configure their instances at startup.
  *   __[Google Daemon](https://cloud.google.com/compute/docs/metadata)__: Google Daemon creates new accounts and configures ssh to accept public keys using the metadata server.
  *   __[Google Cloud SDK](https://cloud.google.com/sdk/)__: Command line tools to manage your images, instances and other objects on GCE.

-Following is the list (extracted from [this link](https://cloud.google.com/compute/docs/tutorials/building-images )) of items must be done to make Photon work on GCE.
+Following is the list (extracted from [this link](https://cloud.google.com/compute/docs/tutorials/building-images)) of items that must be done to make Photon OS work on GCE:

- *   Install Google Compute Engine Image Packages
+ *   Install Google Compute Engine Image packages
  *   Install Google Cloud SDK
  *   Change GPT partition table to MBR
- *   Update Grub config for new MBR and serial console output
+ *   Update the Grub config for new MBR and serial console output
  *   Update ssh configuration
  *   Delete ssh host keys
  *   Set the time zone to UTC